30 things you need to know about the Paralympic Winter Games

 Paralympic Winter Games Venues

 21. Like the summer Paralympics, the winter edition is always held after the Olympics in the same city.
-This has happened since Albertville 1992 thanks to an agreement between the International Paralympic Committee (IPC) and the International Olympic Committee (IOC).
+This has happened since Albertville 1992.
+There is an agreement to this effect between International Paralympic Committee (IPC) and the International Olympic Committee (IOC).

 22. There will be six Paralympic sport venues at Beijing 2022, spread across the competition zones of Beijing, Yanqing and Zhangijakou.

 23. The Beijing 2022 mascot, Shuey Rhon Rhon, is a Chinese lantern child which represents harvest, celebration, warmth, and light.

 24. The Beijing 2022 medals reflect the culture and spirit of the host country.
 They encapsulate the innovative ideas and inspiring creativity of the artists.